Justified: City Primeval: Production

 The production team behind Justified announced that it was working together to develop a new series based on City Primeval by Elmore Leonard in March 2021.
 At the time, it was rumored to possibly be a Justified spin-off series.
 FX confirmed the Justified revival speculation in January 2022 by announcing that a new Justified miniseries was in development, taking inspiration from City Primeval.
 Dave Andron and Michael Dinner were set as the showrunners, and Dinner would direct as well.
 City Primeval follows a different character, so the story is being adjusted to use Raylan Givens as the protagonist instead.
-In February 2022, reports surfaced that Quentin Tarantino was in talks to possibly direct an episode or two as well since he is a fan of Leonard's work, having taken inspiration from Leonard in Tarantino's own works.
+In February 2022, reports surfaced that Quentin Tarantino was in talks to possibly direct an episode or two as well since he is a fan of Leonard's work, having adapted Leonard's novel Rum Punch into the film Jackie Brown, along with taking inspiration from Leonard in Tarantino's other works.
 In April 2022, Tarantino was confirmed to not be directing the series.

 Timothy Olyphant agreed to reprise the role of Deputy U.S. Marshal Raylan Givens.
-In May 2022, just before the start of production in Chicago, casting announcements added several starring actors to the cast, including Aunjanue Ellis, Boyd Holbrook, Adelaide Clemens, Vondie Curtis Hall, Marin Ireland, Victor Williams, Norbert Leo Butz, and Timothy Olyphant's daughter, Vivian Olyphant.
+In May 2022, just before the start of production in Chicago, casting announcements added several starring actors to the cast, including Aunjanue Ellis, Boyd Holbrook, Adelaide Clemens, Vondie Curtis-Hall, Marin Ireland, Victor Williams, Norbert Leo Butz, and Timothy Olyphant's daughter, Vivian Olyphant.
 Ravi Patel was also added as a recurring cast member shortly afterward.

 The production was temporarily halted while filming in Chicago when four cars broke through set barricades while engaged in a gunfight.
 Sony Pictures Television increased security to the production, but three weeks later, filming was interrupted again when an incendiary device was thrown towards the set.
 The device did not explode, and no one was injured.

+Release

+Justified: City Primeval had its world premiere on the opening night of the 12th ATX Television Festival on June 1, 2023.
+It debuted FX on July 18, 2023, with the first two episodes.
+The series began streaming on Star on Disney+ in Australia and New Zealand beginning July 19.
+Sony Pictures Home Entertainment released the entire series on DVD and Blu-ray on November 14, 2023.